 One day I even made an old school, delicious version of pot roast.
 Old school because I used a box of Lipton Noodle Soup mix….a recipe I learned from my mummy years ago.

 As I’ve noted earlier in terms of my mental, emotional, and spiritual health, I’ve been nourishing by mind, body, and spirit with activities that help me feel good, relaxed, calm, and hopeful.
-I’ve incorporated more stretching into my exercise routines (I’ve done more downward facing dogs this year, then I ever have.)
+I’ve incorporated more stretching into my exercise routines (I’ve done more downward facing dogs this year, than I ever have.)
 Through life’s normal challenges, such as helping Bryan navigate his mom’s and brother’s declining health and family situations, I attend to ADLs because they keep me grounded and sane.

 In terms of recovery post hysterectomy, I’m doing well.
 I’ve educated myself to the nth degree on all things hysterectomy and menopause.
 Education is another line of defense I use to demystify a topic that can feel overwhelming, especially when it’s personal.
 Below are some highlights of what I’ve experienced with the disclaimer some of the information may be TMI or for mature audiences.